 Fellows are given access to office space with hot desks and conference area.
 They are also granted access to SVA shops and prototyping facilities such as the Visible Futures Lab.

 The GroundFloor Incubator is connected to many working professionals in the design, business and entreprenuerial world.
 These professionals help mentor our fellows on their ventures, providing a strong community for collaboration.

 SVA GI hosts workshops and lectures with guest entreprenuers and designers.
 Some of our past lecturers include: Jeff Staple (Founder, Staple Design), Alicia Hallett-Chan (Design Director at T Brand Studio), Noel Wiggins (Founder & CEO of Areaware) and many more.

-Additionally, the GroundFloor has a founder-in-residence program that provides an existing business full access to our alumni fellowship program in order to help it grow.
+The GroundFloor has a founder-in-residence program that provides founders of businesses that grew out of our fellowship program with continued access to our mentors and facilities.
 The founder-in-residence brings a perspective on start-up culture that deeply supports our fellows.

 Can anyone apply?

 Fellowships at the SVA GroundFloor Incubator are available only to alumni of the School of Visual Arts.
 Graduates of any SVA program, grad or undergrad, may apply.

 Contact us to become a fellow.
 Fill out the email form and we will send you a preliminary application.

 There is no tuition or service charge for a fellowship at the GroundFloor.
 However, participation comes at the cost of time and dedication.
 Interested alumni should be prepared to invest everything they can into their success.